ssmirr/appdev-chapters/continuous-delivery.md

 This time, we're going to take advantage of [Heroku Pipelines](https://devcenter.heroku.com/articles/pipelines) to easily manage _multiple_ deployment targets.

-We'll have an app for our real users, which we'll now call `production`; but we'll also have other apps for demonstrating unreleased features, quality assurance, and review purposes.
+We'll have an app for our customers just like before, which we'll now call `production`; but we'll also have other apps: for beta testers, for demonstrating unreleased features, for quality assurance, for code review, etc

 This will unlock powerful workflows wherein you can give and get continuous feedback on in-progress features every time you push a commit, even from non-technical stakeholders.
 Let's get started!